Buy Now →

 Add the mixed peel and currants and mix briefly to combine.
 Dough will feel soft and sticky.

 Punch dough down.
 With a kitchen scale, weigh into portions, about 45-50 grams each.
-You should have about 12 portions total
+You should have 12 portions total

 Meanwhile, preheat oven to 375° F / 190° C.

-Whisk together flour and water in a small bowl.
 Scoop into a disposable piping bag.

 Pipe crossing mixture in an X shape across the top of each bun.